buildspace/buildspace-projects/Solana_Core/en/Core_4/Lesson_4_Build_On_Chain_Comments.md

 Confused?
 I sure was.
 Here's a handy diagram to help you visualize the structure:
 ![](https://hackmd.io/_uploads/ByLE_J6Eo.png)

-#TODO this is ugly yuck
 For each movie review, we'll have **one** comment counter PDA, and many comment PDAs.
 I've also included the seeds for each PDA - they're how we'll fetch the account.

 This way if I want to get comment #5, I know I can find it in the account derived from the movie review PDA and `5`.

 #### 📦 Building the primitives
 We want to make two new accounts to store stuff.
 Here's everything we'll need to do in our program to get there:
-#TODO this can be explained at a higher level :/
 - Define structs to represent the comment counter and comment accounts
 - Update the existing `MovieAccountState` to contain a discriminator (more on this later)
 - Add an instruction variant to represent the `add_comment` instruction